-Before using any church owned buildings, or allowing any other group to use church-owned buildings, please complete the Recovery Action Plan Checklist at: https://victas.uca.org.au/download/668/faq/8852/recovery-action-plan-checklist Community/Church Halls and similar buildings may be used.
-Patron number caps have been replaced with a density quotient of 1 person per 2sqm, subject to use of electronic record keeping.
-If not using electronic record keeping a density quotient of 1 person per 4sqm applies.
+Before using any church owned buildings, or allowing any other group to use church-owned buildings, please complete the Recovery Action Plan Checklist at: https://victas.uca.org.au/ download/668/faq/8852/recovery-action-planchecklist

+No patron caps with a density quotient of 1 per 2sqm.
+Must use electronic record keeping through the Services Vic app or a government API-linked digital system (venues will have a 28-day compliance amnesty).
 All physical distancing and hygiene requirements must be met.
+As of 6pm 26/03/2021